arminstr/reremeter/readme.md

 - Visualize results in an [UI](./webapp).

 ### Notes
-The reremeter hardware project and according software interfaces are designed and developed by Armin Straller.
-It is a part of [RealRecycling](https://re-re.org) by Bernhard Gessler and Armin Straller.
+The reremeter project is a part of [RealRecycling](https://re-re.org) by Armin Straller and Bernhard Gessler.